group-o-minitwit-2024/MiniTwit/log.md

 ### 16/02 - Author: mkrh
 * Shuffled branch labels.
 Make refactored version into the main branch, and created seperate branch for the Python-flask version.

 ### 19/02 - Author: mahf
 * Setup testing environment
 * Created new basic tests
 * They don't work
 * Fix by making tests async
 * To be continued

+### 20/02 - Author: ezpa
+* Setting up Digital Ocean account
+* Setting up GitHub student privileges, it will need some days to be granted.
+* Modifying Vagrantfile for remote deployment

 ### 21/02 - Author: mahf
 * Continue creating tests